mdovey/Governance/docs/GovernanceModel.md

 Institutional, Executive, and Advisory).
 In this model, the Advisory Layer from the declaration would involve the *engaging citizens* skills to determine the scientific and technical needs of the users.
-The term "Advisory" is meant, in this context, to concern engaging with all stakeholders.
+The term “Advisory” is meant, in this context, to concern engaging with all stakeholders.
 It is important that stakeholders are, and feel that they are, peers in the decision-making process.
 They should perform a role that is both advisory *and steering* - it should provide strong guidance and direction (not just advisory) to the Strategic and Executive layers.

-The declaration's Institutional layer would define the strategic objectives and measure the impact and effectiveness of EOSC against these objectives and so would principally map to the *Measuring Results* skill.
+The declaration’s Institutional layer would define the strategic objectives and measure the impact and effectiveness of EOSC against these objectives and so would principally map to the *Measuring Results* skill.